neicnordic/neic-sda/docs/index.md

 NeIC Sensitive Data Archive
 ===========================

-The NeIC Sensitive Data Archive (SDA) software is a modular system of microservices that in alternative configurations can be setup to host sensitive data in an archival service, securely stored encrypted at rest.
+The NeIC Sensitive Data Archive (SDA) is an encrypted data archive, originally implemented for storage of sensitive biological data.
+It is implemented as a modular microservice system that can be deployed in different configurations depending on the service needs.

 The modular architecture of SDA supports both stand alone deployment of an archive, and the use case of deploying a Federated node in the [Federated European Genome-phenome Archive network (FEGA)](https://ega-archive.org/federated), serving discoverable sensitive datasets in the main [EGA web portal](https://ega-archive.org).